-Moreover, under Supported Permitted Work a person can work and earn up to £167.00 per week irrespective of the number of hours worked providing the work is carried out as part of a treatment programme under medical supervision whilst the person is an inpatient or a regular outpatient of a hospital (or similar institution); OR work and earn up to £167.00 per week irrespective of the number of hours worked, providing the work is done under the supervision of a person employed by a public or local authority or voluntary or communityinterest organisation that provides work opportunities for disabled people without it affecting the amount of New Style ESA or Income-related Employment and Support Allowance paid to them.
+Moreover, under Supported Permitted Work a person can work and earn up to £183.50 per week irrespective of the number of hours worked providing the work is carried out as part of a treatment programme under medical supervision whilst the person is an inpatient or a regular outpatient of a hospital (or similar institution); OR work and earn up to £183.50 per week irrespective of the number of hours worked, providing the work is done under the supervision of a person employed by a public or local authority or voluntary or communityinterest organisation that provides work opportunities for disabled people without it affecting the amount of New Style ESA or Income-related Employment and Support Allowance paid to them.

 If someone is getting Employment and Support Allowance and working, then they need to report this.
 They can do so by ringing 0800 169 0310 or completing a PW1 form which is available online.
+They may also like to study the fact sheet on permitted work produced by the DWP.
+See this LINK.